-To fully grasp these insights, you must know various parts of the brain and what they do.
+To fully grasp the insights below, you must be familiar with various parts of the brain and what they do.
 If you don’t, no worries.
 I learned – and then forgot – that information years ago.
 (An untraveled neural pathway, apparently!)
-My brain basics story provides all the info you’ll need.
+My brain basics story provides all the background info you’ll need. 🙂

 When people hear the word “gifted,” many think of academics and intellect.
 Others envision little prodigies, who picked up an instrument one day and instinctively knew how to play it – better than most adults.

 In reality, however, there’s much more to giftedness than concert halls or an I.Q. score.